mmartial/geekier-blog/_posts/2024-02-29-Unattended_Upgrades.md

 As noted earlier, our setup is configured to automatically install security updates only.

-When your system informs you that it requires a reboot, this might be an opportune time to run other `sudo apt-get -y update`, `apt list --upgradable`, `sudo snap refresh --list` as needed.
+When your system informs you that it requires a reboot, this might be an opportune time to run `sudo apt-get update`, `sudo snap refresh --list`, `brew update`, ... as needed.

 # 3. Revision History